-A respite seemed to be given when the Gothic nations, who also had severely dealt with Rome and its provinces, became spiritually subject to Rome; when many of them became the chief props of Papal ascend-But has the anger of the Lord ceased?
-No: "The fierce anger of the Lord shall not return until he have done:" an expression repeatedly referred to, both in the Old Testament prophecies and in Revelation; and referring to the accomplishment of judgment preparatory to the millennial reign, the clearing his heritage of all intruders: Ezek. xxxix.
+A respite seemed to be given when the Gothic nations, who also had severely dealt with Rome and its provinces, became spiritually subject to Rome; when many of them became the chief props of Papal ascend-But has the anger of the encv.
+Lord ceased?
+No: " The fierce anger of the Lord shall not return until he have done:" an expression repeatedly referred to, both in the Old Testament prophecies and in Revelation ; and referring to the accomplishment of judgment preparatory to the millennial reign, the clearing his heritage of all intruders: Ezek. xxxix.
 8; Rev. xvi.
 17; xxi.
-6. It is here added, "And until he have It is performed the intents of his heart."
+6. It is here added, "And until he have performed the intents of his heart."
 These are his purposes of good towards his chosen people.
-It is here intimated that these words would long remain comparatively hidden; without being weighed and considered, as their importance demands: but it is promised that at lengue, days, ye shall consider it."
-We are for consideration is our own time.
+It is here intimated that these words would long remain comparatively hidden ; without being weighed and considered, as their importance demands: but it is promised that at length, "In the latter days, ye shall consider it."
+We are The time now in the latter days. for consideration is our own time.